 There are various small niches carved into the walls dedicated to particular gods.
 And as you’ll see all throughout the temple, deities like Isis, Osiris and Horus make frequent appearances.

-Thankfully, the lighting at this temple is well-done, giving us a good view of the reliefs without making things too bright.
+Thankfully, the lighting at this temple is well-done, allowing for a good view of the reliefs without making things too bright.

 Over by the wall to the right, notice the large djed column inscribed on the pillar.
-Djed columns represent the backbone of Osiris.
-And they also represent the tree that suddenly grew out from under his coffin.
+Djed columns represent the backbone of Osiris, along with the tree that suddenly grew out from under his coffin.

 According to the original myth, this occurred after Set threw the wooden box into the river and it ended up in Byblos (present-day Lebanon).
-The local king had the tree cut down, and then used to wood for a pillar in his palace.
+The local king then had the tree cut down, and he used the wood for a pillar in his palace.

 Djed columns also represent the support of the living universe.
-Furthermore, the spinal imagery likely has a connection with what the Hindus call kundalini energy.
+Furthermore, they likely also represent subtle energy traveling up the spine.

 The Osirian Sanctuaries